-With the fear of Covid-19 looming over, many of the Chinese designers, buyers and journalists failed to make it for the Milan Fashion Week last weekend.
-As China easily accounts for a third of global luxury consumption, it was a critical hit to lose out on that crowd.
+With Covid-19 looming over, many Chinese designers, buyers and journalists failed to arrive at Milan Fashion Week last weekend.
+As China easily accounts for a third of global luxury consumption, losing out on that crowd was critical for the event.
 Italy became the first European country to ban flights to and from China, and so the National Chamber for Italian Fashion arranged the shows as such to be streamed by the buyers in China.

-4. Made-to-order is back as many fashion companies are finally realising how much waste is being generated from overproducing garments.
+4. Made-to-order is back.
+Many fashion companies are finally realising how much waste they generate from overproducing garments.

-As more companies realise how unsold inventory is just dollars going to waste, the made-to-order model is coming back to fashion.
-However, this slower production model does have its disadvantages, as for many brands who do not manufacture in-house, turnaround time is an issue for spontaneous demands.
+As more companies realise how unsold inventory is just dollars going to waste, the made-to-order model is becoming fashionable.
+However, this slower production model does have its disadvantages.
+Many brands do not manufacture in-house, so turnaround time is an issue for spontaneous demands.
 The idea to go into made-to-order for brands Ultracor and Alton Lane was mainly a response to the amount of pollution created in the fashion industry because of overproduction, and then horrific acts of brands burning their excess stock instead.

-5. Young Israeli designer fights fast fashion with her versions of vegan silk and cashmere
+5. Young Israeli designer fights the fast-fashion problem with her versions of vegan silk and cashmere.

-Tooshaya, a brand created by Tom Moatty, and her mother Tzameret Moatty, is fighting fast fashion’s detrimental environmental impact by looking to nature for solutions.
-They use materials that are plant-based and not animal-derived.
-Using bamboo yarns to create a ‘vegan silk’ and soy waste from the food industry to create ‘vegan cashmere’, Tooshaya’s collections are hypoallergenic, antibacterial and has a lot of thermal control - good for the desert climate of Israel.
+Tooshaya is a brand created by Tom Moatty, and her mother Tzameret Moatty, to fight fast fashion’s detrimental environmental impact.
+They look to nature for solutions and use materials that are plant-based and not animal-derived, to not accelerate climate change.
+She uses bamboo yarns to create a ‘vegan silk’ and soy waste from the food industry to create ‘vegan cashmere’.
+Tooshaya’s collections are hypoallergenic, antibacterial and have a lot of thermal control – good for the desert climate of Israel.

-6. With the focus on transparency, down to the last button, the International Woolmark Prize features the finalists who rose to the challenge.
+6. This year’s International Woolmark Prize focused on transparency, down to the last button.
+Here are the finalists who rose to the challenge.

-Traceability is practically non-existent in large-scale manufacturing, especially in fast fashion because of all the corners needed to be cut to minimise costs.
+Traceability is practically non-existent in large-scale manufacturing.
+Especially as fast fashion companies cut a lot of corners to minimise costs.
 This year’s competition, held during London Fashion Week, had up-and-coming brands and designers reflect on their design processes to put into perspective what transparency means for the industry.
 Whether it is being aware of where the wool in your trousers comes from, who helped process the leather used or know what the offcut fabric was meant for, transparency in fashion respects human lives and aims to change the industry mindset of profit over people.